Is it wrong to want to be famous?

 Jesus Rejected His Call to Fame

-Jesus had a perfect opportunity to claim fame and spread His teaching to an even wider audience while on the earth.
 In John 6, we discover Jesus doing tons of miracles, including healing the sick and feeing 5,000 people from a boy's meager lunch.
-The Bible tells us that Jesus could see the people were getting riled up.
+He could see the people were getting riled up.
 They loved Him, revered Him, and wanted to make Him their king—by force if necessary!
 They were ready to place Jesus on a pedestal and become His adoring fans, but what did Jesus do?
-He left! *gasp!* And He went off to be alone on a mountainside (John 6:15).
-See, Jesus wasn't looking for fame, fortune, and earthly power.
+He left!

 Proverbs 16:2 tells us, “All a person's ways seem pure to them, but motives are weighed by the Lord.”
 God knows a person's true motives no matter how much they lie to themselves.

-Sure, there are people glorify God by using their celebrity platforms, but there are many more who glorify God in their "normal" lives.
+Sure, there are people glorify God by using their celebrity platforms, but there are many more who glorify god in their "normal" lives.
 Neither way is better than the other because God sees any effort with godly motivation as imperative and important (Matthew 25:14-30).
 God has plans for some Christians to serve Him in ways that will be widely known, and He has plans for some Christians to serve Him ways that may never be widely recognized.

-God chooses normal, broken people like you and me to accomplish His will.
+Our loving God chooses normal, broken people like you and me to accomplish His will.
 With God, we can complete eternal work that goes beyond this world—not for our glory but for His (1 Corinthians 1:29).

 Is it sinful to want to be famous?